onap/integration/docs/docs_scaleout.rst

   VNF_TYPE='vLoadBalancerMS/vLoadBalancerMS 0'; (use your VNF type)

-1-6 using SO : Setting the Controller Type in SO Database
+1-6 Using SO : Setting the Controller Type in SO Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Users need to specify which controller to use for the scale out use case.
 For Dublin, the supported controller is APPC.
 Users need to create an association between the controller and the VNF type in the SO database.